 “Ask Reverend Calvin.
 I was there.”
 Joy filled me.
 I’d be Chebona’s wife.
 But then Papa shook his head.
 “I didn’t want to hurt you, Lavinia, but your mother would never approve.
 I cannot in good conscience send you to live with people who live as they do.
 They’ve done us a good service, have been paid for it, but you will remain with us, and Chebona will go be with his people.”

 Then he sent me out to walk Chebona to the edge of our land.
 That bit of graciousness is the reason that I cried as Chebona and I climbed into his canoe and slipped away.
-We paddled down to the very tip of Skye Island where a smaller Creek encampment had been living.
+We paddled down to the tip of Sparrow Island where a smaller Creek encampment had been living.
 Chebona explained to them, and they welcomed us.

 An entry two months later had a nebulous date, as if she hadn’t been keeping track very well with life that didn’t revolve around calendars.